What You'll Study

-The study of history develops an informed, critical, articulate sense of the past, an appreciation for the diversity of human experience, and an awareness of the role of tradition in shaping the present.
-A focused study of the human past also helps you broaden your perception and understanding of the contemporary world’s complex social structures and cultural interactions.
+The study of history develops an informed, critical, articulate sense of the past, an appreciation for the diversity of human experience, and an awareness of the role that tradition has played in shaping the present.
+A focused study of the human past also helps you broaden your perceptions of the contemporary world’s complex social structures and cultural interactions.
 In other words, the study of history provides an informed citizenry with the context that they will need to navigate an increasingly complicated world.